Derek Gordon Databank

 - the user does not pass the data set to other researchers without written permission from the Databank;

-- the user cites the data set in all reports emanating from use of the data set (See citation requirements under the description of each data set).
+- the user cites the data set in all reports emanating from use of the data set (See citation requirements on data application form)

 Depositing a Data set